 The driveway permit process applies to all new driveways and upgraded driveways accessing a town road, including residential and agricultural driveways.
+Sauk County may also require the town's permit to be completed if applying for a land use permit.
 The permit applies to the first 33 feet of the driveway through the town road right of way.
+Please check statements below.